 Our current therapeutic pup is Murphy, a one and a half-year-old Bichon Frise.
 He has received extensive training and has achieved his Canine Good Citizen award through the American Kennel Club.

 Children's National offers helpful resources about animal-assisted therapy.

-Find answers to questions asked about the Therapeutic pups program.
+Find answers to frequently asked questions asked about the Therapeutic Pups program.

 Learn how to get in contact with Darlene M. Atkins, Ph.D., and Therapeutic Pups.